In this guide

 For example, there are dozens of rule variations of blackjack and several versions of roulette.
 Are these separate games?

-Online pokies is the biggest category of casino games.
+Online pokies are the biggest category of casino games.
 On Bojoko alone, we have listed over 1,000 pokies.
 And that's just the tip of the iceberg.